stillxthahn/Workshop-01/content/_index.md

 ---
-title : "Deploy single service with Elastic Container Service and RDS" date :  "`r Sys.Date()`" weight : 1 chapter : false
+title : "Deploy single service with AWS Elastic Container Service and Application Load Balancer" date :  "`r Sys.Date()`" weight : 1 chapter : false
 ---
-# Deploy single service with Elastic Container Service and RDS
+# Deploy single service with AWS Elastic Container Service and Application Load Balancer

 ### Overall
- In this workshop, we will deploy a single service with Elastic Container Service and RDS.
+ In this workshop, we will deploy a single service with Elastic Container Service and ALB.
 Then find out the definition, feature of each service used in this architecture.

 ![ConnectPrivate](/images/Workshop.png)